 Configuring namespace data retention

-Independent of expiration, if namespace storage exceeds a configurable high-water mark, NSUP deletes the records with non-zero void-time that are nearest to their expiration.
-This early expiration process is called eviction.
+Eviction is an early expiration process.
+When namespace storage exceeds a configurable high-water mark, NSUP deletes records with non-zero void-times that are nearest to their expiration.
 Eviction continues until sufficient space has been recovered.

-Applications optionally send a time-to-live (TTL) with writes, which declares the number of seconds from now until the record expires.
-By default, namespaces reject writes with a TTL, and NSUP does not run, but this behavior is configurable (see below).
-If client writes are allowed to send a TTL, the record's void-time is set according to client TTL values.
-In this case, you should also configure NSUP to check for expired records.
+Applications optionally send a time to live (TTL) with record write commands, which declares the number of seconds from now until the record expires.
+By default, namespaces reject writes with a TTL, and NSUP does not run, but this behavior is configurable.
+If client writes are allowed to send a TTL, the record’s void-time is set according to client TTL values.
+In this case, you should also configure NSUP to run and check for expired records.

 was added.

-The following parameters are configurable per namespace, and focus on NSUP and TTL.
+The following parameters are configurable per namespace, and focus on TTL assignment and enforcement.

 Configuration parameter | Description | Default value | Notes |